keiko15678/ecommerce_lavine/README.md

 ## Author

-This App is created entirely by myself.
+This App is created entirely by myself and is deployed at https://safe-ridge-34093.herokuapp.com/.